EcomGraduates/loom-downloader/README.md

 ---
 # Loom Video Downloader

 Loom Video Downloader is a simple Node.js command-line tool to download videos from loom.com.
-It retrieves the video download link based on the video ID in the URL and saves the video with a specified filename or, by default, the video ID.
+It retrieves the video download link based on the video ID in the URL and saves the video with a specified filename, a prefix for multiple files, or by default, the video ID.

 ## Getting Started